Student Outcomes

 • Students master the basics of specialized, topical research, craft analytic arguments addressing historical questions, and present their findings orally and in writing

-Philosophy Student Learning Outcomes
+Philosophy Student Outcomes

 Students will: